The School at Open Space

 About

-The School at Open Space offers regular weekly classes in ballet, pointe, contemporary, jazz technique, and creative movement, along with additional weekend workshops in choreography, somatics, and hip-hop.
-The program includes ongoing rehearsals, performances, and educational seminars, with performances that range from ticketed theater events to site-specific outdoor performances and interactive experiences.
+The School at Open Space offers regular weekly classes in ballet, pointe, contemporary, and jazz technique, along with creative movement.
+Dancers can also take part in additional weekend workshops in choreography, somatics, and hip-hop, as well as ongoing rehearsals, performances, and educational seminars.

 • Ages: 2–18 years old